Destiny’s magnetism for Scottish artist George Wyllie

 The Stone of Destiny from The Stirling Smith Art Gallery and Museum. (c) George Wyllie Estate

-The closing scene in the Barbara and Murray Grigor film The Why?s Man perhaps help to answer that last question, although it adds some complexity to the mix.
-The film was made in 1990 and it shows a pile of at least seven such sculptures, several broken.
-Just prior to this in the film, we’ve seen George and his wife Daphne standing at an imaginary Goods to Declare desk, their luggage including one of these sculptures, the viewer being warned how, come the last count, ‘the penalties for evasion [of moral financial and social compass] are severe’.
+Those questions begin to be answered.
+The closing scene in the Barbara and Murray Grigor film The Why?s Man, made in 1990, shows a pile of at least seven such DESTINY stones, several broken.
+There is a related depiction of Wyllie sat among six DESTINY stones in an Andrew Morris photograph on page xii of Pat Gerber’s 1992 The Search for the Stone of Destiny.
+In the film, we’ve just seen George and his wife Daphne standing at an imaginary Goods to Declare desk, their luggage including one of these sculptures, the viewer being warned how, come the last count, ‘the penalties for evasion [of moral financial and social compass] are severe’.
 (If I understand correctly.)
 An extra feature on the VIZ Ltd DVD talks to Wyllie, perhaps in a workspace, where there is another style of portable concrete block inscribed with the word ‘Destiny’.
 If George Wyllie left ‘a legacy of questions’ (Wyllie et al. 2012, 56), there are many we could dearly ask him, about how he was using ‘Destiny’ and what it meant to him.
 This is not specifically addressed in any of the publications about Wyllie of which I am yet aware.
+While the DESTINY stones feature in newspaper coverage related to Wyllie and his work (eg Scotland on Sunday, ‘The ?enius of George’, 5 May 1991), they are not explained here either.
+It is also not clear whether he produced the group as a one-off exercise or produced further examples over time.

 Contemplace. (c) George Wyllie Estate